 Then, your points are simply not going to last.

 You are not going to last with travel the world for no cost.
-To conduct real travel hacking, you need to learn how to properly spend those rewards points.
+To conduct real travel hacking, you need to learn how to properly spend those airline miles and travel rewards.

 The good news is there are a handful of tools that will help you find ways to book award travel in the most optimized manner.

-I’ve used Scott’s Cheap Flights to find great flight deals directly to my inbox.
+I’ve used Going (formerly Scott’s Cheap Flights) to find great flight deals directly to my inbox.

 Another example was staying at the five-star Hotel Pulitzer in Amsterdam during Prinsengrachtconcert.